 Available on-demand or by appointment, 24 hours a day, 7 days a week

 Offers patients the opportunity to connect with a local MinuteClinic provider via video conferencing

 Uses Teladoc's technology platform and is initiated through the patient’s computer or mobile device, at MinuteClinic.com or through the CVS Pharmacy app

 How do Medicare Advantage members get their medications if they are in self-isolation or quarantined?

 We recommend using mail-order – it’s available for most maintenance medications (medication members take regularly for things like high blood pressure, asthma or diabetes).
 There’s no delivery fee and members can have up to a 90-day supply delivered directly to their home.

 To get started with mail-order, members can either call the phone number on their ID card or visit Aetna Medicare.

 In addition to mail-order, most home delivery fees have been waived for prescriptions purchased from a CVS retail pharmacy.
-Through December 31, 2020, charges for standard 1- to 2-day delivery fees are waived.
+Until further notice, charges for standard 1- to 2-day delivery fees are waived.
 Same-day delivery cost is $7.99.

 What is CVS Pharmacy® doing to help our Medicare Advantage members with Part D benefits in response to COVID-19?

 CVS Pharmacy has waived most home-delivery fees for prescriptions purchased from them.
-Through December 31, 2020, charges for standard 1- to 2-day delivery fees are waived.
+Until further notice, charges for standard 1- to 2-day delivery fees are waived.
 Same-day delivery cost is $7.99.